bryant1410/reified/README.md

 ###Defining a ‹Type›

 Aside from the provided _‹NumericT›_'s you will be providing your own definitions. _‹Types›_ are built kind of like using legos; you can use any _‹Types›_ in creating the definition for a _‹StructT›_ or _‹ArrayT›_.

-When defining a type, the `name` is optional but it allows you to debug and format inspection output better and allows you to specify the type later using the name instead of the _‹StructT›_ itself, such as 'UInt8' in `new ArrayType('RGB', 'UInt8', 3)`.
+When defining a type, the `name` is optional but it allows you to reference the type by name either using the foundation export `createData` function or when defining new types.
+It also helps format inspection output better and is used in debug output.

 * `new StructType(name, definition)` - Definition is an object with the desired structure, where the keys will be the fieldnames and the values are either _‹StructT›_ instances or their names.
 * `new ArrayType(name, memberType, count)` - memberType is the _‹Type›_ to be used for members, count is the preset length for each instance of `<Array>`.
 * `new BitfieldType(name, flags, bytes)` - Flags can be an array of flag names, where each name is mapped to a bit, or an object mapping names to their numeric value.
 An object is useful for when there's composite values that flip multiple bits.
 Bytes is optional to specifically set the amount of bytes for an instance.
 Otherwise this is the minimal amount of bytes needed to contain the specified flags.
 * `new NumericType(name, bytes)` - currently an internal API, used to initialize the preset numeric types

+The base export function `reified` is a shortcut for all of these functions.

+* `reified('UInt8')` - returns the _‹Type›_ that matches the name
+* `reified('UInt8[10]')` - returns an _‹ArrayT›_ for the specified type and size
+* `reified('UInt8[10][10][10]')` - arrays can be nested arbitrarily
+* `reified('Octets', 'UInt8[10]')` - A label can also be specified
+* `reified('RenameOctets', Octets)` - If the second parameter is a _‹Type›_ and there's no third parameter the type is renamed
+* `reified('OctetSet', 'Octets', 10)` - An array is created if the third parameter is a number and the second resolves to a _‹Type›_
+* `reified('RGB', { r: 'UInt8', g: 'UInt8', b: 'UInt8'})` - If the second parameter is a non-type object then a _‹StructT›_ is created
+* `reified('Bits', 2)` - If the first parameter is a new name and the second parameter is a number a _‹BitfieldT›_ is created with the specified bytes.
+* `reified('Flags', [array of flags...], 2)` - If the second parameter is an array a _‹BitfieldT›_ is created, optionally with bytes specified.
+* `reified('FlagObject', { object of flags...}, 2)` - If the second parameter is a non-type object and the third is a number then a _‹BitfieldT›_ is created using the object as a flags object.

 ###‹Type› as constructor